chicks-net/life-graphs/README.md

 TECH TODO
 ---------

-* pick a display system
-* write more code
 * pull credentials from LastPass
-* interactive storable editor instead of ad-hoccery like `edit_storable`
+* interactive Storable editor instead of ad-hoccery like `edit_storable`

 GRAPHS TODO
 -----------

-There are many graphs that I want to make, but these are data that are ready to graph:
+There are many graphs that I want to make, but these have data that is ready to graph:

 * ogr
-* rc5: add blocks per/day to existing chart.
-It may need a new chart.
 * Steam: a stacked chart of hours per game

 DATA COLLECTORS TODO